knetikcloud/knetikcloud-android-client/docs/MediaVideosApi.md

 <a name="getVideoDispositions"></a>
 # **getVideoDispositions**
-> PageResourceDispositionResource getVideoDispositions(videoId, size, page)
+> PageResourceDispositionResource getVideoDispositions(videoId, filterCreatedDate, size, page)

 Returns a page of dispositions for a video